 Approximately 9 miles east of Danbury, the Big Bear Lake Association maintains a 2-mile walking trail in the Town of Webb Lake.
 This trail consists of 3 loops which wind through Burnett County Forest Land, and includes educational signs at several points of interest along the trail.
 The trailhead has a parking lot located on Bear Lake Road approximately 2/10 of a mile north of Lake 26 Road.

-Gandy Dancer Trail (Available for hiking & biking only - from April 1-Nov.
-30)
+(Available for hiking and biking only - from April 1 through November 30)

 Gandy Dancer Trail Events:

 The Wisconsin DNR has requirements that need to be followed if your group wants to plan an event using the Gandy Dancer Trail.
 Please contact the Forest & Parks Dept for more information at 715-349-2157.